shravan13k/PyGame-Programs/Conways_Game_Of_Life/Readme.txt

-This is a simulation od the "Conway's Game of Life" in python using Pygame.
+This is a simulation of the "Conway's Game of Life" in python using Pygame.
 Some controls:
 - Spacebar to play/pause the simulation
 - Left click on the cells to make them alive and right click to undo.